hazelement/NewsSummary/readme.md

 ## About

 This project aims to provide an end point on top of newpaper3k for user to summarize news articles.
+It also have a home page that shows summarized news from major news sites.

 ## Todo